openhab/org.openhab.binding.zwave/doc/zwaveme/kfob_0_0.md

 ### Parameter 12: Action on group B

 Action on group B
-This parameter defines the command to be sent to devices of control group B when the related button is pressed.
+<p&gtThis parameter defines the command to be sent to devices of control group B when the related button is pressed.</p&gt
 The following option values may be configured -:

 | Value  | Description |